Observing Hints

 Scripts

 There are currently two scripts available to take loops of exposures on the red and blue sides of kast.
-These scripts are run from the command line on gouda, karnak, or shard.
+These scripts are run from the command line on gouda, karnak, or shanevnc.
 As scripts are added they will be documented here.
 If you need a specialized script, please contact a support astronomer (sa@ucolick.org) in advance of your run to see if your needs can be accomodated.- igetred: Script to take a series of exposures with the Kast Red CCD.

 Syntax: igetred NumExposures PauseTime sel=Num